russross/blackfriday/README.md

                 Not a callout <3>

             As you can see in (1, 2) but not in <1>.
 There is no <3>.

+    Note that callouts are only detected with the IAL `{callout="yes"}` or any other non-empty value is defined before the code block.

 # Todo